From Bishop Pat

 Strong parish, school and ethnic communities will help shape pastoral areas that will strengthen out ‘fitness’ for Mission.

-Leadership for Mission
+Priority 3: Leadership for Mission

-The third priority is leadership.
 For parishes, communities and pastoral areas it is necessary that the leadership at every level promotes co-responsibility and collaboration among clergy and laity.
 Our taking ownership of such co-responsible mission planning and activity will build trust, and allow for more sharing of information leading to better outcomes for Mission.

 Fostering shared leadership will empower our communities and pastoral areas.
 Using our varied gifts and leadership styles, and opening the door to greater creativity in our thinking, will make us ‘fit’ for Mission.